Benedict-Ik/NZRegionWalksAPI/README.md

 - Here are the brief steps to set up an authentication database:

-1. Install required NuGet packages (if not already installed):
+1. Installed required NuGet packages (if not already installed):

     a.
 Microsoft.AspNetCore.Identity.EntityFrameworkCore:
         This package provides the Entity Framework Core implementation for ASP.NET Core Identity.
 It allows you to store user data and authentication information in a database using Entity Framework Core.